Giving thanks: David Claydon

 He was an active supporter of publishing, including the commissioning of We Wish We’d Done More by Dr John Harris (examining the ministry of CMS in Arnhem Land) and Celebrate!
 200 Years of Taking the Gospel to the World as part of the CMS bicentenary.
 He also authored Only Connect: Sharing the gospel across cultural boundaries.

 David concluded his service as CMS Federal Secretary in February 2002.

-[Editor’s note: David Claydon’s Thanksgiving service will be held at St Andrew’s Cathedral, Sydney at 10am on Monday 15th August.]
+[Editor’s note: David Claydon’s Thanksgiving service was held at St Andrew’s Cathedral, Sydney at 10am on Monday 15th August 2022.]

 Please uphold wife Robyn, children Kim and David, and the extended Claydon family in your prayers.